 So why should businesses speak to their customers this way?

-Having customer inquiries locked up in different tickets, often times across different channels too, makes it harder for reps to keep up with the status of a customer’s issue.
-This is because they can’t get a complete overview of all of their communication with a customer in one place.
+Having the same customer inquiry locked up in several different tickets, often times across a number of different channels makes it harder for reps to keep up with the status of a customer’s issue.
+This is because they can’t get a complete historical overview of all of their communication with a customer in one place.
 When you manage your support this way, customers end up having to repeat themselves and are subject to speaking to several different reps if their issue could not be resolved on first contact.
 As you can imagine, this is not the ideal customer experience and leaves a lot more room for miscommunication.

 Tickets remain stuck in their respective channel, making it difficult for reps to stay up to date on the status of a customer inquiry.

 The importance of the customer-brand relationship

 There is one last piece of the puzzle influencing why businesses need to stop using ticketing systems to manage their customer support.
 It’s that customer behavior and expectations have simply changed.
 As a result, the way businesses communicate and interact with customers must change too.
 Failing to do so will only result more struggles down the road.

 The empowered customer